 Tuesday through Friday: 10:00 a.m. – 4:00 p.m.
 Our Archives close at 3:30.

-Saturdays: In addition to our normal hours, this spring the Research Library will be open two Saturdays a month.
+Saturdays: In addition to our normal hours, we will be open on the Saturdays listed below.
 Our Archives are closed on Saturdays.

 The Library will be OPEN: